 By the 7th century BC, the Persians had settled in the south western portion of the Iranian Plateau in the region of Persis, which came to be their heartland.
 From this region, Cyrus the Great advanced to defeat the Medes, Lydia, and the Neo-Babylonian Empire, establishing the Achaemenid Empire.
 Alexander the Great, an avid admirer of Cyrus the Great, conquered most of the empire by 330 BC.
 Upon his death, most of the empires former territory came under the rule of the Ptolemaic Kingdom and Seleucid Empire, in addition to other minor territories which gained independence at that time.

-We manufacture scale miniatures for wargamers, figure painters and collectors.
+We design and manufacture a variety of miniatures for wargamers, figure painters and collectors.

-We’re adding to each of our ranges at a steady flow, so keep checking back for updated listings in our online store, or alternatively for the latest updates from The Miniature Company check out our Facebook and Instagram Pages.
+We’re adding to each of our ranges at a steady rate, so keep checking back for updated listings in our online store.
+Alternatively, for the latest updates from The Miniature Company check out our Facebook page for more pictures of our miniatures, or Instagram for sculpting previews.